dradis/meta/readme.txt

 The dradis installation gives the users the option to install the following
 components:
  - Ruby
- - wxruby gem (the installation of the gem is dependant on a ruby installation)
  - sqlite3 files and sqlite3-ruby gem
+ - rake gem
+ - rack gem
+ - RedCloth gem
  - dradis server
- - dradis client

 Note when installing as a limited access user:
-The sqlite3 and wxruby gems are dependant on the following dlls to be in the Windows system32 directory:
+The sqlite3 gem are dependant on the following dlls to be in the Windows system32 directory:
  - sqlite3.dll
  - msvcr71.dll
  - msvcp71.dll